Sweet Solo Serabi

 - Cooking oil

-- Pour water into rice flour, little by little, while you mix it well until it becomes thick liquid dough.
+- Gradually mix water into the rice flour until it forms a thick liquid dough.

-- Put the liquid sugar on it and add a small amount of baking soda.
+- Add the melted sugar to the dough and incorporate a small amount of baking soda.

-- Boil the coconut milk with a little salt.
+- Boil the coconut milk with a pinch of salt.

-- After 45 minutes, pour a big spoon of dough (flour and sugar) and flat it.
-Press the middle part to make the crunchy brown side.
+- After 45 minutes, pour a generous spoonful of the dough onto the pan and flatten it.
+Press the center to create a crunchy brown edge.

-- After it is half-cooked, pour a big spoon of coconut milk then close the pan.
+- Once it is halfway cooked, pour a generous spoonful of coconut milk over the serabi and then close the pan.